HydraMeshnet/developer-portal/usecases/kyc_provider.md

 ## Costs 1

 - 1 SSI Write:
-  - Timestamp for the signed witness statement
+  - Proof of Existence for the signed witness statement
 - 2 Credential exchanges:
   - IVS checking signature validity on the witness request of the user
   - Bank checking signature validity on the statement from the IVS